pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

   :attr:`~pulpcore.plugin.models.ContentArtifact.artifact`.
 It should be updated whenever corresponding :class:`~pulpcore.plugin.models.Artifact` is downloaded.

-The importer implementation suggestion above allows plugin writer to have an understanding and control at a low level.
+The remote implementation suggestion above allows plugin writer to have an understanding and control at a low level.
 The plugin API has a higher level, more simplified, API which introduces the concept of :class:`~pulpcore.plugin.changeset.ChangeSet`.